People's Retirement Savings Plan (Perp)

 Exceptional situations (disability, death of the Civil partnership or partner, over-indebtedness...)

-It is possible to recover your savings early in the following cases:
+It is possible to unlock your savings early, especially in the following cases:

 Please note

-early release for savings of less than €2,000 Perps with scheduled payments older than 4 years and those with free payments that have not had a payment for 4 years.
-To qualify, you must have earnings below the tax credit threshold of the housing tax.
+Early release for savings of less than €2,000 Perps with scheduled payments older than 4 years and those with free payments that have not had a payment for 4 years.
+To qualify, you must have earnings below tax scale first income tranche.

-To request the early release of the Perp, you should send a letter, preferably recommended, to the managing body, with the following elements:
+To request the early release of the Perp, you must apply to the managing body.

 Death of the holder